Skip to content

 “I think the most important factor that this project does in my perspective is it allows students to volunteer their time and energy into helping the community on campus anytime that they’re available,” said Warnick.

-• Autumn Samsal
+• Headshot of Autumn Samsal

 Autumn Samsal